-You tried to select another format then lp, mps, or hum.
+You tried to select another format than lp, mps, hum, rlp, or pip.

 104 File open failed

 Some error occurred when trying to open a file for writing.
 A description of the error follows on the next line.
 For the meaning consult your OS documentation.